Last Updated on September 29, 2023 by The Noms

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 These words sound similar, but these two are quite different.
 The categories of alcohol differ, so learn about the key differences between liqueur and liquor below.
+Also, check out our new vintage glassware store with this post, as well as our vintage store!

 Liquor vs. Liqueur: What’s the Difference?